Health and safety guidance for school art departments

 Risk assessment templates

-Many model risk assessment templates to meet the everyday needs of everyone, line managers and staff, can be found on the Children's Services health and safety website, please visit the Risk assessment template form webpage for the latest templates.
+Many model risk assessment templates to meet the everyday needs of everyone, line managers and staff, can be found on the Schools health and safety Shared Services Portal.

 The Premises/Workplace template replaces the general classroom/art classroom template.